 Micropropagation is a reliable technique applies for large-scale plant multiplication.
-The media composition represents an important factor for olives high multiplication rates.
-31Pervious studied showed that olive Micropropagation depending on the genotype32, media mineral composition and growth regulators ^{33,34}.
+The media composition represents an important factor for olives high multiplication rate.
+Pervious studied showed that olive micropropagation depending on the genotype, media mineral composition and growth regulators .
 Our results showed that, cytokinins play essential role for in vitro olive cultivars proliferation.
 In this study, 'Manzanillo' cultivar recorded the highest MSN and MSL, while 'Koroneiki' showed the maximum MLN.
 On the contrary, 'Picual' cv. gave the lowest MSN, MLS and MLN.
 Additionally, BAP has proven to be the most efficient cytokinine in multiplication medium with different olive cultivars.
-Moreover, the best MSL was obtained when cultured on MS medium provided with 5 ppm 2 ip.
-Rostamiand Shahsavar35 showed that BAP can be used in proliferation media of olive explants.
 In most cases, using synthetic cytokinins such as kinetin and BAP in media did show a proper performance in proliferation of olive explants.
-Grigoriadou et al., 36 found that BAP at the different concentrations was better than 2ip.
-Also, Dimassi-Theriou4 reported that BAP was effective during shoot multiplication of 'Kalamon' cultivar.
-Rostami and Shahsavar35 reported that increasing BAP concentration in the media significantly increased shoots number, length and leaf number of olive cultivar 'Mission' cultured on MS media.
+Grigoriadou et al., 1 found that BAP at the different concentrations was better than 2ip.
+Also, Dimassi-Theriou reported that BAP was effective during shoot multiplication of 'Kalamon' cultivar.
+Rostami and Shahsavar reported that increasing BAP concentration in the media significantly increased shoots number, length and leaf number of olive cultivar 'Mission' cultured on MS media.